 Anyone passionate about the art of film can join as a Member and vote for the winners of the Spirit Awards.
 We invite you to visit filmindependent.org/membership and become a Member today.

-PLEASE NOTE: You must be a registered Film Independent Member no later than December 5, 2014 to be eligible to vote AND receive DVD screeners; no later than January 16, 2015 to be eligible to vote WITHOUT receiving DVD screeners.
+PLEASE NOTE: You must be a registered Film Independent Member no later than December 4, 2015 to be eligible for full voting benefits.

-You should only vote on categories in which you have seen ALL of the nominated films.
+You may only vote on categories in which you have seen ALL of the nominated films.
 Your ballot will still be valid even if you do not vote in every available category.

 Film Independent and IFP work together to host free members-only screenings in Los Angeles and New York prior to the Spirit Awards ceremony.
 Film Independent also invites nominees to participate in a DVD screener mailing initiative that allows voters to receive nominated films by mail.

-If you are a 2015 Spirit Award Nominee and would like to participate in this program, please email Evan Ward-Henninger at email@example.com.
+If you are a 2016 Spirit Awards nominee and would like to participate in this program, please email Evan Ward-Henninger at email@example.com.